unxmaal/booterizer/README.md

 booterizer also fully supports IRIX 6.5.22 for older SGI systems that can run 6.5.
 Use this for Indys and Challenge L servers. booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x (See [Callahan's Booterizer 5.3](https://github.com/callahan-44/booterizer))

 booterizer is not secure and may interfere with other network services (e.g. DHCP) so please don't leave it running long-term.
-I recommend only attaching the network interface to an isolated network for this purpose and then `vagrant halt` or `vagrant destroy` the VM when you are done installing.

-The booterizer VM provides the following services:
+The booterizer container provides the following services:

 * BOOTP server (via isc-dhcp)
 * TFTP server (via tftpd-hpa)